alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         err: e => $"Bad request: {e.Code} - {e.Message}");
 ```

-Here, `Match` could be modified to return any `TResult`, it doesn't have to be a `string`.
 At boundaries (HTTP/CLI/public APIs), you typically translate into a DTO/status/`ProblemDetails`/exit code.

-**IMPORTANT!** In C#, there is nothing forcing you to handle the return from a method that returns a `Result`, which means that errors could go unnoticed.
+**IMPORTANT!** In C#, there is nothing forcing you to handle a returned `Result`, which means that errors could go unnoticed.
 For a workaround, use an analyzer.[^unused-result]

 ### A tiny `Result` implementation